 - Life after chemotherapy

 Chemotherapy for children

-This information has been written primarily for adults having chemotherapy, although some of the information will also be relevant for children.
-Talk to your treatment team for specific information about chemotherapy for children.
-You might also want to get in touch with Camp Quality or CanTeen for age-appropriate resources and support:
+This information is for adults having chemotherapy, although some of the information will also be relevant for children.
+Ask your doctor for specific information about chemotherapy for children.

 - Camp Quality – supports children aged 0–13 and their families.
 Call 1300 662 267.

 - CanTeen – supports young people aged 12–25 who have been affected by cancer Call 1800 226 833.

 - Redkite – supports those aged under 24 and their families.
 Call 1800 733 548.

 - See our section on Talking to kids about cancer.